bmevprog/bmevprog.github.io/_posts/2024-10-12-intro-week-3-solutions.md

 - We need an $O(n)$ or $O(n*log(n))$ solution, $O(n^2)$ would be out of time.
 - Observation: If you need to take a contest that would lower your IQ, it is always better to choose a later one, so you have higher IQ for the contests between those.

-Solution via just implement it:

-#go-backwards

-- You should reverse the process, start from the last day and go to the beginning.
-- You start with 0 IQ and increase your IQ whenever you need it to contest on the current day.
-- You can increase your IQ up to your initial IQ number, after that, you are only allowed to take contests that are not more difficult than your IQ.

 Solution via binary search:

 - A good strategy would be: first start taking contests that don't lower your IQ, then at a certain point just take all of the contests.
 The question is which position should you change your strategy?